lucasnegri/lucasnegri/README.md

 - ✨ Focused on specializing to enter the job market.
 - 🇵🇹   Knowledge in English, portuguese and spanish.
-- 🌱 Learning Javascript > TypeScript > React.Js/Bootstrap
+- 🌱 Learning Js/Python > TypeScript > React.Js

 #### BIO